 An example of this retransfer governance was when Venezuela was blocked from selling used F-16s to Iran in 2006; Venezuela had bought the fighter jets from the US in the 1980s and was therefore subject to the retransfer limitations.

 Understanding the implication of ITAR is critical to maintaining compliance, but putting that into practice requires the right tools and technologies.
-The ability to track weapons and goods is especially important for adhering to ITAR regulation, which is why many companies turn to solutions such as our Firearm Tracking Labels and Tags.
+The ability to track weapons and goods is especially important for adhering to ITAR regulation, which is why many companies turn to solutions such as our Firearm Tracker Labels and Tags.
 Products such as these are designed to last the lifetime of the weapon and are resistant to sunlight fade, abrasion, and cleaning solvents, making them excellent for all tracking needs.
 With their focus on improving accountability and tracking travel and ownership, our firearms labels comply with a variety of strict traceability regulations, including ITAR.

 If your business is involved in any way with international arms dealings – or the trade of anything called out by the USML – you need to know the importance and implication of ITAR.
 It affects not only manufacturers of weapons but anyone involved in the supply chain of qualifying goods, services, technologies, and data.
 You can even be noncompliant with ITAR by just sharing files with the wrong co-worker.